Al-un/beerworld/aws_cloudformation-static-website/README.md

 ![CLI deployment in progress](screenshots/aws_cloudformation_hosting-basic_00.png)

-> To deploy the same stack with a different bucket name, the bucket name parameter has to be overriden:
+> To deploy the same stack with a different bucket name, the bucket name parameter has to be overridden:
 >
 > ```sh
 > # I changed the stack name.
 If the stack name was bw-hosting-basic, it would have updated the